Nidhi3338/Microsoft_azure/README.md

 ### module3
 - In this module, you’ll be introduced to cloud service types.
-You’ll learn how each cloud service type determines the flexibility you’ll have with managing and configuring resources.
-a.
-Describe infrastructure as a service (IaaS).
+You’ll learn how each cloud service type determines the flexibility you’ll have with managing and configuring resources. a.Describe infrastructure as a service (IaaS).
   b.
 Describe platform as a service (PaaS).
   c.
 Describe software as a service (SaaS).
   d.
 Identify appropriate use cases for each cloud service (IaaS, PaaS, SaaS).